aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-frontend.md

 ## 4. Add hosting and publish your Angular project

 4.1\.
-Add hosting to your amplify project.
+Add hosting to your Amplify project.

 ``` bash
 amplify add hosting